-Mr. Daniel J. O'Neill is the Executive Chairman of Electronic Cigarettes International Group (ECIG), a company with three years of history having sales in North America and Europe.
+Mr. Daniel J. O'Neill.
+Mr. O'Neill is a Corporate Director.
+He currently serves as a director of CannaRoyalty Corp. (doing business as Origin House) since 2018 and is also Chairman of its Audit Committee.
+He was previously Executive Chairman of Electronic Cigarettes International Group (ECIG) from 2014 to 2017.
 Prior to that, he was the President and Chief Executive Officer of WinSport Canada, a not-for-profit organization that owns and operates the Canada Olympic Park in Calgary (Alberta).
 In 2005, Mr. O'Neill served as Vice-Chairman, Synergies & Integration of Molson Coors Brewing Company.
 He was President and Chief Executive Officer of Molson Inc. from 2000 to 2005, prior to its merger with Adolph Coors Company.
 Before that, he was Executive Vice-President of H.J.
 Heinz Company and President and Chief Executive Officer of Star-Kist Foods.
 He also worked at S.C.
 Johnson, a consumer products company.
 He was a director of H.J.
 Heinz Company from 1998 to 1999.
 Mr. O'Neill holds a Bachelor of Arts from Carleton University and a Master of Business Administration (MBA) from Queen's University.
 He also attended the Program for Management Development at Harvard Business School.